Art Business Info. for Artists

 It involves contracts and payments to third parties for their contribution

-• A Guide to Art Galleries - this focuses on retail galleries and how they operate
+• A Guide to Art Dealers and Galleries - this focuses on art dealers and retail galleries and how they operate - and how to get started with them

 • Art Competition and Juried Open Exhibitions - often considered as a shortcut to generating interest from galleries